5 things Google’s Pixel Buds 2 need to outdo Apple’s AirPods

 Finally, as noted above, a charging case is a big part of the true wireless experience, and while the original Pixel Buds’ little grey case was ok, Google can do better.
 The case’s top flap always felt flimsy to us (and others) and further, the little pegs and spacious interior made for quite a bulge in our pocket (and no, we’re not just happy to see you).

-While this writer is among the first to fault Apple for cutting features just to slim down (cough, headphone jack), Apple’s AirPods case is the ultimate in the genre when it comes to sleek design, slim size, and functional tech.
-It fits perfectly in any pocket, the little cap is easy to open with just one hand, and the earpieces pop up like little tulips when opened, ready to play – it even prompts an iPhone with battery level info for both the buds, and the case.
+While this writer is among the first to fault Apple for cutting features just to slim down (cough, headphone jack), the AirPods’ case is second to none when it comes to sleek design, slim size, and functional tech.
+It fits perfectly in any pocket, the little cap is easy to open with just one hand, and the earpieces pop up like little tulips when opened, ready to play – it even prompts an iPhone with battery level info for both the buds and the case.
 While such a design wouldn’t work for today’s Pixel Buds, borrowing a page from the AirPod book with a slimmed down case and better charging should be a hallmark for the Pixel Buds of tomorrow.

 Conclusion